-Legal professional privilege protects all communications between a professional legal adviser and their client from being disclosed without the permission of the client.
-The privilege is solely for the benefit of the client and not the lawyer.
+Legal professional privilege protects all communications between a professional legal advisor and their clients from being disclosed without the permission of the client.
+The privilege is solely for the benefit of the client, and not the lawyer.
 The objective of this legal principle is to protect one's access to the justice system by ensuring individuals can disclose all relevant information to their legal advisers without the fear that this disclosure may result in negative repercussions or prejudice them in the future.

-A lawyer ceases to be bound by the requirements of legal professional privilege if the lawyer can demonstrate that documentation or information:
+A lawyer ceases to be bound by the requirements of legal professional privilege protection if the lawyer can demonstrate that documentation or information:

-- was in the public domain at the time it was disclosed to the lawyer; - entered the public domain subsequent to the time it was disclosed to the lawyer through no fault of the lawyer; or - was in the lawyer's possession free of any obligation of confidence at the time it was disclosed to the lawyer, evidenced by records in existence at the time of disclosure.
+- was in the public domain at the time it was disclosed to the lawyer; - entered the public domain subsequent to the time it was disclosed to the lawyer through no fault of the lawyer; or - was in the lawyer's possession free of any obligation of confidence at the time it was disclosed to the lawyer, evidenced by contemporaneous records.

-Notwithstanding the lawyer-client privilege, a lawyer may disclose certain documents / information to the extent such disclosure is required by a valid order of a court or other governmental body having jurisdiction, provided that the lawyer provides the client with reasonable prior written notice of such disclosure, and makes a reasonable effort to obtain a protective order preventing or limiting the disclosure and/or requiring that the documents / information so disclosed be used for the purposes for which the law or regulation was required, or for which the order was issued.
+A lawyer may disclose certain documents / information that would otherwise be protected by lawyer-client privilege to the extent such disclosure is required by a valid order of a court of other governmental body having jurisdiction, provided that the lawyer provides the client with reasonable prior written notice of such disclosure and makes a reasonable effort to obtain a protective order preventing or limiting the disclosure and/or requiring that the documents / information so disclosed be used only for the purposes required by law.

-It is advisable that if parties are attempting to settle their dispute in Bahrain, they should qualify any form of communications with statements to the effect that any offer or communication does not constitute an admission of liability.
-Parties should also seek an undertaking that any information contained within such communications will not be used as evidence in any subsequent proceedings.
+It is advisable that if parties are attempting to settle their dispute in Egypt, they should qualify any form of communications with statements to the effect that any offer or communication does not constitute an admission of liability.
+Parties should also seek an undertaking that any information contained within such communications will not be used as evidence.

-It appears that the same privilege protections do not apply to in-house legal counsel advising officers, directors or employees of the company as they are not independent of the client.
+It appears that the same privilege protections do not apply to in-house legal counsel advising officers, directors or employees of the company as they are not independent to the client.
 However, to protect this information, it is possible to enter into a confidentiality agreement between the employer and the employed in-house legal counsel.